Bounds on the Error Probability of Raptor Codes under Maximum Likelihood Decoding: Code Design Examples

 \subsection{Design of a Binary Raptor code with an LDPC Outer Code}

 We consider the case in which the outer code ensemble is given and run a computer search in order to find an LT output degree distribution that optimizes a given metric subject to some design constraints.
-In particular, we consider Raptor code ensembles where the outer code is picked from the $(d_v=3, d_c=33)$ binary regular LDPC ensemble with $k=1000$ and $h=1100$, and we set as requirement minimizing the inactivation decoding complexity subject to a decoding failure probability not exceeding $10^{-3}$.
+In particular, we consider Raptor code ensembles where the outer code is picked from the ${(d_v=3, d_c=33)}$ binary regular LDPC ensemble with $k=1000$ and $h=1100$, and we set as requirement minimizing the inactivation decoding complexity subject to a decoding failure probability not exceeding $10^{-3}$.

 Inactivation decoding \cite{shokrollahi2005systems} is the efficient \ac{ML} decoding algorithm used to decode standardized Raptor codes \cite{MBMS16:raptor,luby2007rfc}.
 It can be seen as an extension of iterative (peeling) decoding where, whenever the iterative decoding process stops, an input symbol is declared as inactive, so that iterative decoding is resumed.
 At the end, one is left with a number of input symbols that have been inactivated, and whose values have to be recovered by means of Gaussian elimination.
 After doing so, all input symbols can be resolved by back-substitution (i.e., using iterative decoding).
 The complexity of inactivation decoding is generally dominated by the Gaussian elimination step, whose complexity is cubic on the number of inactivations.
-Thus, the number of inactivations can be used as a proxy to decoding complexity, which is minimized by minimizing it.
+Thus, minimizing the number of inactivations can be used as a proxy for minimizing the decoding complexity.

 The degree distribution $\Omegarten$, given in \eqref{eq:dist_mbms}, has been designed for inactivation decoding.
 However, as it can be observed in Fig.~\ref{fig:LDPC_Design}, if we use $\Omegarten$ we do not fulfill the probability of failure constraint, since there is an error floor around $2 \times 10^{-3}$.
 Thus, we need carry out an ad-hoc design.